-South Crofty Mine Underground Home: I count myself extremely fortunate to have had the opportunity to visit the working South Crofty Mine over a period from 1993-1998.
+South Crofty Mine Underground Home: I count myself extremely fortunate to have had the opportunity to visit the working South Crofty Mine during a period from 1993-1998.
 I must thank all the members of the Geology Department and mine management.
 To this day I will never understand why I was accepted there, maybe it was the way I tried to stay in the background and not waste their time.

 Special thanks go to: Mark Owen (Chief Geologist) Nick Le Boutillier and John Usoro for putting up with me on so many occasions.
 Thanks also go to Andy Seager who put me up on one of my week long excursions where I visited the mine every day.
 This was usually with a hangover after playing silly drinking games the night before.

 Click on the image to access the: South Crofty Mine Underground Galleries

 Photography down the mine was hugely difficult, with temperatures over 100 degrees with humidity usually over 95%.
 Keeping the lenses fog free was a constant nightmare, often trying to use damp muddy cloths to wipe the glass.
 I remember on one visit I was taken to some of the deepest (3000ft) and hottest parts of the mine.
 The conditions here were so extreme the emulsion on my film partially melted.